The Critical Regions Approach

-Within and around these critical landscapes, WWF-India has aimed to involve local communities and government agencies as major stakeholders in its overall conservation goals.
+Within and around these critical landscapes, WWF India has aimed to involve local communities, civil society organisations and government agencies as major stakeholders in its overall conservation goals.

-Currently, WWF-India is addressing species conservation through field level activities in different landscapes as well as through direct interventions aimed at conserving a particular species.
+At present, WWF India is addressing species conservation through field level activities in different landscapes and direct interventions aimed at conserving a particular species.
 These programmes focus on threats to wildlife and the issues surrounding these threats.
-Prominent among these are poaching, human-wildlife conflict, trade in wildlife parts, habitat destruction and legal support.
+Among these are degradation and fragmentation of corridors, poaching, human-wildlife conflict, trade in wildlife parts, habitat and legal support.
 The project activities are carried out at field as well as policy levels.
-They are mainly related to scientific information gathering, working with the local communities, NGOs and government agencies including the state forest departments.
+They are mainly related to scientific information gathering, working with the local communities, NGOs and government agencies, including the state forest departments.

-The overall objectives under which these activties are undertaken are:
+The overall objectives under which these activities are undertaken are:

-- Distribution of rhinos in North Bank Landscape, Kaziranga Karbi Anglong Landscape and Terai Arc Landscape is expanded to ensure long term survival
+- The distribution of rhinos in BHL and TAL is expanded and secured to ensure long term survival

-- Conserve populations and habitats of red panda, snow leopard and Nilgiri tahr
+- Conserve populations and habitats of the red panda, snow leopard and Nilgiri tahr

-- Innovative and scalable models of community based conservation, sustainable livelihoods, and institutional partnerships are established in all landscapes
+- Innovative and scalable models of community-based conservation, sustainable livelihoods, and institutional partnerships are established in all landscape